Biology

 Content

 Synthesis: Graduates should be able to integrate and synthesize material from different subdisciplines of biology.
-This goes beyond simply having knowledge of different areas, and should integrate subdisciplines of biology, relating biological processes at various levels of organization.
+This goes beyond simply having knowledge of different areas and should integrate subdisciplines of biology, relating biological processes at various levels of organization.

 Communication

 Biology graduates should be able to communicate with professional and lay audiences about biology.
-This skill includes the ability to communicate coherently in both oral and written forms, in plain language, about biological matters, and the ability to use discipline-specific formats as appropriate for professional audiences.
+This skill includes the ability to communicate coherently in both oral and written forms, in plain language, about biological matters, and the ability to use discipline-specific formats, as appropriate, for professional audiences.

 Critical Thinking

 Graduates should be able to interpret biological research reports and journal articles and to analyze data.
-They should have the ability to design a useful, workable experiment to address a particular biological question and be able to use problem-solving skills to modify a planned experimental approach.
+They should have the ability to design a useful, workable experiment to address a particular biological question and should be able to use problem-solving skills to modify a planned experimental approach.

 Technical Proficiencies